usatlas/xrddoc4llm/guidedLLMconversion/guidingWithExamples/README.md

     - [sec3.4-revised.md](mds/sec3.4-revised.md) is the mannually revised version of the original and used as the example for the LLMs to follow.
     - *usingExample* contains the MarkDown results from the respective LLMs using an example to guide them.
     - *withoutExample* contains the MarkDown results from the respective LLMs without using the examples to guide them.
-- [guideUsingExamplesNotes.pdf](guideUsingExamplesNotes.pdf) contains notes taken throughout the process of converting, including the prompt used and the main focuses when manually editing the example.
+- [extraInformation.md](extraInformation.md) contains notes taken throughout the process of converting, including the prompt used and the main focuses when manually editing the example and other notable pieces of information.